emileswarts/myreef.tv/README.md

 5. Search
 -----------

-Users can search by tags, or just a free textbox.
-Can look into using a search service like google.
+Users can search by tags, users or just a free textbox.
+Can look into using a search api like google.

 6. Tagging
 ------------